Skip to content

 • stress and muscular fatigue

-• prolonged posture (computer work, phone use, precision tasks)
+• prolonged posture (computer use, phone use, precision work)

-Stress often plays a significant role: when the body is tense, the jaw muscles may contract consciously or even during sleep.
+Stress often plays an important role: when the body is tense, the jaw muscles may contract consciously or even during sleep.

 • Intra-oral massage